mangucletus/Bash-Scripting_File-Management/1-automatic-file-sorter/README.md

 # Automatic File Sorter

-A robust and efficient bash script that automatically organizes files in a directory based on their file extensions, creating a structured and manageable file system.
+An efficient bash script that automatically organizes files in a directory based on their file extensions, creating a structured and manageable file system.

 ## Table of Contents